timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 For GraalVM native images, all the bytecode in the application needs to be **observed** and **analyzed** at **build time**.

-One area the analysis process is responsible for is to determine which classes, methods, and fields need to be included in the executable.
+One area the analysis process is responsible for is determining which classes, methods, and fields need to be included in the executable.
 The **analysis is static**, so it might need some configuration to correctly include the parts of the program that use dynamic features of the language.

 However, this analysis cannot always completely predict all usages of the **Java Reflection, Java Native Interface (JNI), Dynamic Proxy objects (java.lang.reflect.Proxy)**, or **classpath** resources (**Class.getResource)**.